 Periodically a "coffee" is offered to introduce interested people to homeschooling.
-If you are interested in when the next one will be, please email Tomi Fay Forbes at firstname.lastname@example.org.
+Please email Tomi Fay Forbes at email@example.com to learn more.

 "Nuts and Bolts"

 Wisconsin has an excellent homeschooling law which offers great latitude.
 A family may begin homeschooling at any time during the school year, and may return a student to school at any time during the year.
 There is a simple form which must be completed and submitted to the DPI - the Department of Public Instruction.
 In Wisconsin, homeschoolers are "private schools" under the auspices of the DPI, we are not accountable to the local public school district.

 To obtain the form, please go to http://dpi.wi.gov/sms/home-based.
 The form is filled out on-line.
 For specific information on filling out the form, you are strongly encouraged to go to the WPA website at http://homeschooling-wpa.org/getting-started/ and read the section on filing the form.